JanSharp/VRCJanSharpCommon/README.md

 - WannaBeArrList: An extension of ArrList, however holding strong references to WannaBeClass instances
 - WannaBeArrQueue: An extension of ArrQueue, however holding strong references to WannaBeClass instances
 - WannaBeClass: These are an unfortunately complex concept so they get [their own section](#wannabeclasses)
+- LocalPlayerCapsule: Get the height and radius of the local player's capsule.
+They appear to be constants currently, but that might change
 - ArithBitConverter: Deprecated, was useful when BitConverter wasn't exposed yet.
 Uses arithmetics to convert floating point numbers to their binary representation and back

 ### WannaBeClasses